 Taylor, Immerser, 93.

-See the discussion “The Problem of Transliteration as Translation,” pp. 86–90, in chapter three.
+See the discussion “The Problem of Transliteration as Translation,” in chapter three.

 This same problem attends the “first” immersion for a new Qumran sectarian and the “proselyte” who converts to Judaism.

 I do not suggest that this assumption is ill founded, only that this may not be the only way to interpret evidence.
 For example, it is odd that that the Gospel writers would introduce the problem at all if this were such an embarrassment.